-Producers with an eAuthentication account can now apply for CFAP via our CFAP Application Portal.
-Step-by-step instructions are available in our CFAP Application Portal User Guide.
-Applications are completed, electronically signed, and submitted directly to your local Service Center through this online system.
+Producers with an eAuthentication account will have the option to apply for CFAP 2 via our CFAP 2 Application Portal.
+Applications will be completed, electronically signed, and submitted directly to your local USDA Service Center through this online system.
+Instructions for the CFAP 2 Application Portal are available for download.
 Producers interested in creating an eAuthentication account should visit farmers.gov/sign-in to learn more.

 In addition to the application form, our staff will work with you to complete portions of the CCC-902 – Farm Operating Plan – if necessary.
-Additionally, the following forms are needed for CFAP.
+Additionally, the following forms will be needed for CFAP 2.
 If you are an existing customer, this information is likely on file at your local USDA Service Center.

-- CCC-901 (Also Available in Spanish) – Identifies members of a farm or ranch that is a legal entity.
+- CCC-901 – Identifies members of a farm or ranch that is a legal entity.
 Member Information will be completed by legal entities and joint operations to collect the following:

 - member names, addresses, and Tax Identification Numbers